istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 ---
 title: Deployment Models
-description: Describes the system models that impact your overall Istio depolyment.
+description: Describes the options and considerations when configuring your Istio deployment.
 weight: 20
 keywords:
   - single-cluster